Co-op Sectors

 All residents contribute to decision-making in the community based on the seven cooperative principles, particularly a democratic ownership structure.
 Housing co-ops offer families limited liability, lower costs and a more empowered way to live as a community.

 Cooperative housing gives residents a greater stake in their neighborhoods.
-Here are a few key facts about housing cooperatives:
+Here are a few key facts about housing cooperatives in the U.S.:

-A housing co-op is a member-based and member-operated organization to encourage affordable property ownership through shared resources and management.
-Each resident collectively owns the property and participates in its governance and obligations.
+A housing co-op is a member-based and member-operated organization that encourages affordable property ownership through shared resources and management.
+Each resident owns shares of the property and participates in its governance and obligations.
+This collective ownership ensures each member has an equal voice in the co-op’s decision-making process.
+Since housing co-ops are not designed for profit, they generate money through monthly fees from their members, which they then use to cover operating expenses.

 A BRIEF HISTORY OF HOUSING CO-OPS